 Michael Muller has carved a career out of impressive encounters.
 Famed for his portraits of the world’s most elite actors, musicians, and sports stars, he has in the last decade built up one of the most spectacular portfolios of underwater shark photography.

 Muller’s quest is to document sharks with an unprecedented proximity and precision, bringing the Hollywood portrait session to the ocean predator.
 In ocean depths around the world, he approaches the sharks with a patented seven-bulb, 1200-watt plexi-encased strobe lighting rig, developed with NASA engineering, and no cage.

-This collection of Muller’s images, including the including the first-known photograph of great white breaching at night, is a catalog of adrenaline and awe.
+This collection of Muller’s images, including the first-known photograph of a great white breaching at night, is a catalog of adrenalin and awe.
 Arranged geographically, it follows Muller’s ocean adventures from black tip and sand tiger sharks in South Africa to great hammerheads in the Bahamas, with thrilling narratives from each trip documenting the challenges and near-misses along the way.

 The Smithsonian Institution has entered affiliate agreements with the companies listed in our holiday shop, and earns a fee for every purchase made from following any link from these gift guide pages and making a purchase on the affiliate site.
 This fee helps fund Smithsonian’s activities.

 All products on the Smithsonian.com Store are sold through affiliates.
 All returns, defects, or inquiries about products should be directed to the affiliate.
 The Smithsonian is not responsible for and has no control over affiliate transactions.
 Please note that these vendors operate independently of the Smithsonian and may have their own privacy policies.
 When you visit their websites, you leave our Website and no longer will be subject to our privacy and security policies.
 The Smithsonian is not responsible for the privacy or security practices or the content of other sites, and such links are not intended to be an endorsement of those sites or their content.